top of page

 The Bat Archaeological Project has been selected as a recipient of the 'Archaeological and Ethnographic Field Research' grant by the US National Endowment of the Humanities.
 Our new research – Beyond the Oasis: The Ancient Cultural Landscape of Bat and the Sharsah Valley – will study the processes of social place-making carried out by Bat's Early Bronze Age inhabitants.

-PROJECT CO-DIRECTOR: JENNIFER SWERIDA
+PROJECT DIRECTOR: JENNIFER SWERIDA

 Consulting Scholar, Penn Museum, University of Pennsylvania